tymyrddin/blue-server/source/index.rst

   :alt: Overview

 Version 0.1: Notes on setting up a base linux server for building a secure infrastructure with separated servers.
-The below configurations were for a debian 9, and need to be updated, and an authentication server and DNS server added.
+The below configurations were for a debian 9, and need to be updated, an authentication server and DNS server added, and a Maltrail firewall implemented on the Bastion jumpserver.
 A work in progress ...

 .. toctree::
    :glob: